alexbfree/thesis/src/chapter-10.md

 > _"Our research should transform, not just inform, society."_<br/>—Kingsley ofosu-Ampong, Researcher & Lecturer in Digital Transformation

-Section [6.3](#6.3) concluded Part One's academic enquiry with a clear answer to the question [[2.4](#RQ)] of what relationship people need with their personal data in order to be empowered.
-They need:
+Section [6.3](#6.3) concluded Part One's academic enquiry with a clear answer to the question [[2.4](#RQ)] of what relationship people want with their personal data in order to be empowered.
+They want:

   - visible, understandable and useable data, as well as
   - process transparency, individual oversight and involvement in decision making.

-Section [9.6](#9.6) summarised the outlook for improving Human Data Relations, through four strategic trajectories for producing change in the HDR landscape:
+Section [9.6](#9.6) concluded Part Two's exploratory design work by summarising the outlook for improving Human Data Relations, through four strategic trajectories for producing change in the HDR landscape:

   - discovery-driven activism,
   - building human-centric life interfaces,